cosmologicon/websocket-test/README.md

 Then open client-v1.html in a browser.
 You can open multiple clients in different browser windows, which the server can operate with simultaneously.

+# Version 3

+Adds the ability to handle message fragmentation, as well as binary data.

+Deploy local server:

+	python3 server-v3.py

+Then open client-v3.html in a browser.